FontoXML/fontoxml-review-reference-configuration/README.md

 # Review Reference Configuration

+## Notice

+We offer this repository to get you started with Fonto Review.
+We do not accept PRs on this repository right now.
+Contact your Fonto Support agent for feature requests and/or bug reports.

 ## Understanding the review (fontoxml-feedback) customization options

 Customizing the `fontoxml-feedback` addon is done by making a custom editor application package like